Dawn Robinson: Voice and vocal range

 Robinson's vocal range spans two octaves and five notes.
 She is a dynamic lyric soprano.
 As a member of En Vogue, Robinson was often credited for harmonizing the highest parts of their songs.
 Her lowest note was recorded on the song "Don't Let Go (Love)" wherein she sang an E3.
 Her highest note was recorded on "Part of Me" from their Born to Sing album, whereas she sang a C♯6 note in harmony.
 Robinson alternated first soprano with Cindy Herron in most of their harmonizing except on Born to Sing when Terry Ellis sang almost all of the higher notes in their harmony including "Hold On".

 Dawn was known as the singer with the rock voice in the group, with a raspy, smooth-as-glass sound.
 Although she is credited with pitch-perfect accuracy by the group members.
 However, her sound is noticeably missed after her departure and is distinguishably unique from the other three original singers given her commanding chest-range.
 She also sang lead vocals on their biggest hits including: "Whatta Man", "Don't Let Go (Love)", "Giving Him Something He Can Feel", and the lead verse vocals on their signature song "My Lovin' (You're Never Gonna Get It)".

 Personal life

-Robinson has been married once and has no children.
-Robinson was married to Andre "Dre" Allen from May 24, 2003, until 2010.
-As of 2012, Robinson has been in a personal relationship with former international soccer player, U.K. fashion icon and BMG recording artist Christopher Nils Connolly.
-Robinson stated on her reality show R&B Divas LA that she was looking forward to starting a family with Connolly.
+Robinson was married to Andre "Dre" Allen from 2003 until 2010.
+In 2012, Robinson disclosed that she was in a relationship with former international soccer player, Christopher Nils Connolly.
+During the first season of R&B Divas: L.A., the couple expressed interest in adopting a child.
 During an interview with Fubar Radio in July 2017, Robinson stated that they were no longer together.

+In March 2025, Robinson revealed she had been living out of her car since 2022.
+Her former husband Allen said in response that he would offer her a job.